-A leaking boiler can be a serious problem.
-A number of factors could be the cause behind your leak and finding its direct source is the first step in fixing the issue.
+A boiler leaking water can be a serious problem.
+A number of factors could be the cause behind your leaking boiler and finding its direct source is the first step in fixing the issue.
 Boiler leakages are often caused by internal issues and can usually be repaired fairly easily by a Gas Safe Registered engineer.
-However, a substantial leak or a leak caused by a serious issue could be considered beyond economical repair, which may mean that you would need to replace your boiler.
+Is a leaking boiler an emergency?
+A substantial boiler leak or a leak caused by a serious issue could be considered beyond economical repair, which may mean that you would need to replace your boiler.
 No matter the cause behind your leak, HomeServe are here to help and could provide you with exactly what you need to get your household heating up and running again.

 3. Temperature issues – Should your boiler be leaking from the temperature valve, it is possible that its temperature settings are too high.
 This could be due to a fault with the system’s temperature probe.